stefanselig/BeeDiary/README.md

 Somehow in a form angular2 recognizes every button click as a submit, even if another function call was intended.

+## 13.01.16 - Server

+Problem with mongoose schema/model.(not possible to map object) - still to add

 ## Other Documentation:

 ### Skripts: